nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 2_

- - What is data lecture, with key ideas: (20 min)
+ - What is data lecture, including showing some R work (45 min)
- - continue group work on project (50 min)
+ - continue group work on project (30 min)

 _Thursday, week 2_